Michael Arroyo: Club América

 On 15 July 2014, it was announced that Arroyo would be joining league giants América on loan.
 Arroyo scored his first Liga MX goal of the season on October 2, defeating Veracruz 2–0.
 On December 14, for the final championship title against Tigres UANL, Arroyo scored the first goal of the second–leg final match, defeating Tigres 3–0, and won the Apertura 2014 championship title, Arroyo's first title in Mexico.
 He was also voted as the Final Match MVP by Liga MX officials.
-Arroyo has had a roller coaster of sorts with Club America.
+Arroyo had a roller coaster of sorts with Club America.

-He's been a fan favorite due to his flashy skills and clutch free kicks, however due to his tactical indiscipline he has been unable to make himself an undisputed starter throughout the Turco era, Matosas era, Nacho era or the Lavolpe era.
-Arroyo was not on the transfer list following the 2016 FIFA Club World Cup however he's been having to fight for a match day spot due to the 10 foreigner/8 national rule Liga MX has implemented.
+He's was a fan favorite due to his flashy skills and clutch free kicks, however due to his tactical indiscipline he was unable to make himself an undisputed starter throughout the Turco era, Matosas era, Nacho era or the Lavolpe era.
+Arroyo was not on the transfer list following the 2016 FIFA Club World Cup however he had been having to fight for a match day spot due to the 10 foreigner/8 national rule Liga MX has implemented.

 Grêmio

-A surprise move to the Brazilian club Grêmio signing a 3-year contract that will expire in 2019.
+Arroyo was unveiled at Brazilian club Grêmio on 29 June 2017, signing a 3-year deal.
+He made just 7 appearances for the club.

 International career

 Arroyo played for the Ecuador U-20 side in the South American Youth Championship 2007.
 He scored a goal in Ecuador's 3–1 win against Venezuela.
-On May 8, 2010 Arroyo received his first call up to the national team and started and played 90 minutes against Mexico, being named man of the match before being subbed out.
+On May 8, 2010, Arroyo received his first call up to the national team and started and played 90 minutes against Mexico, being named man of the match before being subbed out.

-He scored his first goal for the major Ecuador national football team on May 28, 2011 against Mexico.
+He scored his first goal for the major Ecuador national football team on May 28, 2011, against Mexico.
 The match finished 1–1.
 Arroyo scored an impressive long-range shot against England coming in as a 2nd half substitute for Jefferson Montero.
 In the 2014 FIFA World Cup against Switzerland at 3:12 of added time he had an open shot on goal to seal a win for Ecuador and chose to stop and control the ball giving defenders time to close and block his shot.
 On the immediate counterattack Switzerland scored a goal sealing a win and 3 points.
 He did not play the next World Cup game for Ecuador.